Kentucky Misdemeanor and Felony Theft

 Criminal Penalties for Shoplifting in Kentucky

-Shoplifting falls under the crime of theft of property by unlawful taking, and the same penalties as above apply.
-A person can be charged with a crime if they take or exercise control over the property with the intent to deprive the owner of the property.
-To "exercise control over merchandise," a shoplifter doesn't need to make it out of the store.
+Shoplifting falls under the crime of theft of property by unlawful taking.
+The penalties listed above will apply based on the value of the shoplifted items.
+A shoplifter doesn't need to make it out of the store.
 It's enough to willfully conceal unpurchased items under a coat or in a coated bag, for instance.

 Shoplifting merchandise valued at over $1,000 (easily the price of a smartphone) tips the penalty from a misdemeanor to a felony.